marocraft/trackntrace/CONTRIBUTING.md

+# Contributing to the TracknTrace Framework

-:+1::tada: First off, thanks for your time to contribute ! :tada::+1:
+First off, thank you for taking the time to contribute! :+1: :tada:

 ## Code of Conduct
 This project is governed by the Marocraft code of Conduct.
 By participating you are expected to uphold this code.
 Please report unacceptable behavior to marocraft.community@gmail.com.